 Promote to Case

-If you’ve added all details required to promote the Inbox Item to a Case, all sections have green complete checkmarks, and you can select the Promote to Case () icon at the top of the Document Intake panel summary view to promote the Inbox Item.
+If you’ve added all details required to promote the Inbox Item to a Case, all sections have green complete checkmarks, and you can select the Promote to Case () icon at the top of the panel summary view to promote the Inbox Item.
 You can access the generated record from the Case section of the Document Information panel to review and update fields, as needed.
-You can navigate back to the panel from the Source Document field on the new Case.
+You can navigate back to the panel from the Source Document field on the generated Case.